 Another feature of the navigation is Popups, these can be used to show or collect transient information.
 Learn more about popups here

-An important concept in Noodl, that was briefly shown above, is action nodes.
-These nodes perform some sort of action when they are triggered by a signal, e.g. from a UI control (such as a button click) or from another action node (such as when the action has completed successfully or failed).
-Noodl contains a wide variety of action nodes for most common basic tasks such as Navigation and Reading and writing data.
+An important concept in Noodl, as briefly shown above, is action nodes.
+These nodes perform some sort of action when triggered by a signal, for example, from a UI control (such as a button click) or from another action node (such as when an action has completed successfully or failed).
+Noodl contains a wide variety of action nodes for most common basic tasks, including Navigation and Reading and Writing Data.

 Connections between nodes is a core concept in Noodl, this is how you connect your user interface to data and actions.